seanbamforth/ForEach/Readme.md

   - StringChar - All characters in a string
   - TextFile - All Lines in a File
   - Array - All items in an Array (Don't know how welll this works)
+  - DataFile - Plain old datafile.
+But with ability to add constraints.
+Returns RowID
   - QueuedDataDictionary - All records in DataDictionary.
 Doesn't lose position if cursor changes.

 Creating your own iterator.